jspm/jspm.org/docs/integrations.md

 Because the jspm integration is just a `resolve` hook, it is relatively straightforward to support in tools, provided they support a resolver hook.

-[Provide a PR to this page](https://github.com/jspm/jspm.org/blob/master/docs/integrations.md) to list new tooling and framework integrations here, or to revise an existing one.
+[Provide a PR to this page](https://github.com/jspm/jspm.org/blob/master/docs/integrations.md) to list new tooling and framework integrations here, or to improve or revise an existing one.
 If you write a plugin for a tooling integration, you can request access to have it transferred into the [jspm organization on GitHub](https://github.com/jspm).
+If you'd like to work on one of these workflows, but don't know where to start, see the [contributing guide](TODO).

+## Resolver Hook

+Integrating a tool that performs module resolution, such as a build tool, requires providing the jspm resolver as a hook or plugin to that tool.

+The jspm resolver is maintained as a library at [https://github.com/jspm/jspm-resolve](https://github.com/jspm/jspm-resolve), where the full API details are found at the GitHub page.

 ## Angular